lmullen/jsr/issues/vol13/roll.markdown

 remarkable detail the efforts of African American and white farmers in the rural South to organize in the 1930s to protest their poverty and lack of full citizenship.
-For any scholar interested in southern labor—particularly in the fields—the correspondence, minutes, membership rolls, and newspapers collected in the STFU papers are a godsend.
+For any scholar interested in southern labor---particularly in the fields---the correspondence, minutes, membership rolls, and newspapers collected in the STFU papers are a godsend.
 By a long shot, they contain more information on the social, economic, and political lives of the rural poor than any other single source.
-But—and it took me some time to learn this fact—the collection does not tell us everything about working-class life in the South.
+But---and it took me some time to learn this fact---the collection does not tell us everything about working-class life in the South.
 It especially does not explain how the people who joined the STFU came to do so, where they came from, where they went after its demise, and, most importantly I think, how their union involvement fit within their worldview.

-In older tellings of the history of the STFU—tellings that were over-reliant on the institutional source base—the fact that many meetings occurred in rural churches and that many locals were led by African American and white preachers was explained as a function of organizing strategies laid down by the union's secular leadership: the
+In older tellings of the history of the STFU---tellings that were over-reliant on the institutional source base---the fact that many meetings occurred in rural churches and that many locals were led by African American and white preachers was explained as a function of organizing strategies laid down by the union's secular leadership: the